longitude-one/doctrine-spatial/docs/Test.rst

 * MySQL, PHP7.4 and PHPUnit 9.0
 * PostgreSQL, PHP7.4 and PHPUnit

 In this section, I described an easy way to switch PHP version via console.
-(But there is a lot of ways to do it.)
+(But there are a lot of ways to do it.)

 I suppose you have installed all php versions on your dev environment.